 Each charity has nominated trustees, who run the charity, but due to strict rules around trustee’s benefitting from charities, the role of a trustee must be unpaid, except in specific circumstances.

-It is best practise to have two or more trustees, of which at least one should be external to the operations of the charity to mitigate any conflict risks and obtain sufficient skills and experience required to run the charity.
+It is best practice to have two or more trustees, of which at least one should be external to the operations of the charity to mitigate any conflict risks and obtain sufficient skills and experience required to run the charity.

 A charity is governed by the Charity Commission which keeps a register of charities and regulates charities to ensure they comply with the Charities Act 2016.